 Peer Health Advocates (PHAs) are committed to supporting their fellow students and empowering them to make healthy choices while thinking critically about the Facets of Wellbeing.
 They do this by connecting their peers to campus resources, creating a safe space for open dialogue, and offering peer education on a variety of important health and wellbeing topics.

 - Body Talk PHAs educate and promote a more body positive campus environment at UChicago.
-See the list of Body Talk PHAs.
+See the list of Body Talk PHAs and learn more about their programs and initiatives here.

 - InTouch PHAs educate and empower their peers about healthy relationships and sexual health.
-See the list of InTouch PHAs.
+See the list of InTouch PHAs and learn more about their programs and initiatives here.

 - Mind Over Matter PHAs empower their peers to cultivate a culture of positive mental well-being.
-See the list of Mind Over Matter PHAs.
+See the list of Mind Over Matter PHAs and learn more about their programs and initiatives here.

 PHAs will be expected to: